sezsucu/environment/docs/unix/readme.md

 find . -name ".git" -prune -o -type f -print
 # move all movies to a single directory
 find . -name "*.mov" -exec mv {} /path/to/targetDir \;
+# executing a command for all found files at once, rather than one per file
+find . -name "*.cc" -exec sed 's/varName1/varName2/g' \{\} \+
 ```

 * Use xargs to split input into items and run a command for each one of them